8 min read

 Me: Sí.
 Diez minutos.

 He moved toward the platform, hands loose in his jacket pockets.
-He knew his parents would be watching the clock at home the way people look out their window for their loved ones to come home.
-His father had been pouring concrete since before sunrise.
-His mother would still be moving between hospital rooms, counting the minutes between her shift's end and the next obligation waiting on the other side of it.
+He knew his parents would be watching the clock the way they watched the road from their window, waiting for him to come home.
+His father pouring concrete since before sunrise, pausing at the end of each shift to fold his work gloves into exact squares, corner to corner, as if neatness could be saved and carried home.
+His mother moving between hospital rooms, counting the minutes between her shift's end and the next obligation waiting on the other side of it, humming under her breath a song from a telenovela she would deny ever watching.
 For them, punctuality wasn't a virtue.
 It was math.

 * * *